-The short answer – because people don’t have time to read your full dissertation or thesis!
+The short answer – because most people don’t have time to read your full dissertation or thesis!
 Time is money, after all…

-An abstract for a dissertation or thesis has an added purpose for graduate students.
-As a fresh graduate, your dissertation or thesis is often your most significant professional accomplishment and highlights where your unique expertise lies.
+A good abstract also has an added purpose for grad students.
+As a freshly minted graduate, your dissertation or thesis is often your most significant professional accomplishment and highlights where your unique expertise lies.
 Potential employers who want to know about this expertise are likely to only read the abstract (as opposed to reading your entire document) – so it needs to be good!

 Think about it this way – if your thesis or dissertation were a book, then the abstract would be the blurb on the back cover.
-For better or worse, readers (and search engines!) will absolutely judge your book by its cover.
+For better or worse, readers will absolutely judge your book by its cover.

 In this part of your abstract, you need to very briefly explain how you went about answering your research questions.
 In other words, what research design and methodology you adopted in your research.
 Some important questions to address here include: